Learn everything you need to know about the Character Skills Snapshot. Articles will cover test results and recipients.

 The Snapshot report is very user friendly.
 View a sample report primer here.

 The Character Snapshot’s reports are user friendly and include information about how to read the results.
-You can also watch our free webinar on this topic.

 Parents/guardians alone may choose to send their student’s Snapshot report to a school.
 Reports are sent in the same method as SSAT scores, using the online SSAT account.
 Schools will receive results in real time once scores are released, following selection as a recipient by the parent.Download a step-by-step tutorial on sending scores to schools